foxydot/brainfest/wp-content/plugins/better-wp-security/readme.txt

 = #1 WORDPRESS SECURITY PLUGIN =

+= Better WP Security now by iThemes =

+Get ready for Better WP Security to get even better!
+It's now being maintained and developed full-time by Chris Wiegman for <a href="http://ithemes.com">iThemes</a>.
+Not only will this take Better WP Security to the next level but it will bring a new level of security to the best ecommerce solution on the market, <a href="http://ithemes.com/exchange/">iThemes Exchange</a> as well as all of iThemes excellent <a href="http://ithemes.com/find/plugins/">plugins</a> and <a href="http://ithemes.com/find/themes/">themes</a>.

-Better WP Security takes the best Wordpress security features and techniques and combines them in a single plugin thereby ensuring that as many security holes as possible are patched without having to worry about conflicting features or the possibility of missing anything on your site.
+Better WP Security takes the best WordPress security features and techniques and combines them in a single plugin thereby ensuring that as many security holes as possible are patched without having to worry about conflicting features or the possibility of missing anything on your site.

 With one-click activation for most features as well as advanced features for experienced users Better WP Security can help protect any site.